 Our self-image is the personal viewpoint we adopt towards ourselves which describes characteristics such as intelligence, attractiveness, talents, kindness, and many other traits.

-In this article, we’ll take a deeper look at what self-image is and how you can change it for a happier life.
+In this article, we’ll discuss self-image definition and how you can change it (and embrace it) for a happier life.

 Table of Contents

 What does self-image mean?
 Put very simply, your self-image relates to how you see yourself both internally and externally.

 This idea is exaggerated by Random House Dictionary which defines self-image as “the idea, conception, or mental image one has of oneself.”

 So, why is self-image important?

 Well, self-image influences how we view ourselves, how we interact with others, and even how we feel about our surroundings.
 Thus, it has a pretty broad influence on our lives.

 A positive self-image has the ability and potential to boost our physical, mental, social, emotional, and spiritual well-being.
 On the other hand, a negative self-image can decrease our well-being in each of these areas as well as our overall life satisfaction and functioning.

 What is self-image?
 And how is it different from self-concept?
 A lot of people tend to get self-image confused with self-concept.
 The two terms are very similar, so the confusion is understandable.
 However, there is an important difference: